(Updated February 2021) by Lee Martin MSc RD

-Probiotics can be a useful and effective treatment option for people with diagnosed IBS or functional gastrointestinal symptoms.
+Probiotics can be a useful and effective treatment option and/or adjunct therapy for people with diagnosed IBS or functional gastrointestinal symptoms.
 It can however be a bit confusing knowing which probiotics have any research evidence behind them at which ones are just good marketing!
 Thankfully there are some very good websites, mainly designed for health professionals, which provide links to the researched probiotcs.

 Starting with the Probiotic Database by Optibac; you can search the evidence for the specific probiotic strain you are interested in and find out what medical conditions it has been researched in.
 Annoyingly however the articles do not link to the specific brand of probiotcs unlike the other two resources below.

 The Clinical Guide to Probiotic Products websites provide a brilliant resources for health professional and consumers on evidenced based probiotcs available in USA.
 The same Clinical Guide to Probiotic Products website is repeated but for products available in Canada.
 The resources links the researched probiotic strain and the product it is found in.
 I recommend this website to anyone searching for a probiotic to suit their gastro condition who wishes to try the available probiotics on the market.
 Big thanks to Prof Whelan who first mentioned these very useful resources.

 If you are interested in reading research papers the two most practical reviews on probiotics and their use in gastrointestinal symptoms are as follows: 1.
 The rather lengthy titled British Dietetic Association systematic review of systematic reviews and evidence‐based practice guidelines for the use of probiotics in the management of irritable bowel syndrome in adults (2016 update) which unfortunately is not open access.
 2. The slightly older Systematic review: probiotics in the management of lower gastrointestinal symptoms in clinical practice – an evidence-based international guide (2013) which is open access.